 Leftover Turkey or Chicken Macaroni and Cheese Casserole

 This is one of my favourite recipes for leftover turkey or chicken.
-This leftover Turkey Macaroni and Cheese Casserole is so easy to make and is so deliciously creamy with a crunchy, buttery breadcrumb crust.
+This leftover turkey macaroni and cheese casserole is so easy to make and so deliciously creamy, with a crunchy, buttery breadcrumb crust.
 You can bet there won't be any leftovers this time.

 How Long Is Leftover Turkey Good For?

-Do you have a leftover turkey in the fridge and you're wondering if you can still use it?
+Do you have leftover turkey in the fridge that you're wondering if you can still use?
 According to foodsafety.gov, cooked poultry is good in the refrigerator for 3 to 4 days and can be frozen for 2 to 6 months.

 Personally, I have used refrigerated leftover turkey for up to a week and I have never had a problem.
-I always just make sure its wrapped in plastic really well so no air can get to it.
-I would never let it go past the 7 days.
+I always just make sure it's wrapped in plastic really well so no air can get to it.
+I would never let it go past 7 days.
 If you're not sure whether the meat is safe to eat, just ditch it.
-It's better to be safe than sorry and it's not worth the risk.
+It's better to be safe than sorry; it's not worth the risk.

 If you don't plan to use the leftover turkey within 3 to 4 days, it is best to freeze it about 2 hours after its cooked.
 Make sure to remove the meat from the bird and freeze it in an airtight plastic bag or container.